-Beroni Group, of New South Wales, Australia, has inked an agreement with Genscript Biotech Corp., of Piscataway, N.J., to conduct further study to develop a nanobody-based medical solution for COVID-19.
-Under the agreement, Genscript will render services based on three phases: perform pseudovirus neutralization assay with candidate antibody; produce and characterize humanized antibodies; and use precise mutagenesis library (PML) and fast screening for expression, biophysical-properties and affinity (FASEBA) to carry out affinity maturation and purification of the antibodies.
-The process is expected to take 15-18 weeks.
+Beroni Group, of New York and Sydney, which is working on a solution using nanobody technology for COVID-19, said it signed an agreement with Genscript Biotech Corp., of Piscataway, N.J., to conduct antibody characterization and optimization through humanization and affinity maturation with the objective of increasing the antibody affinity to target the antigen by five- to 10-fold.
+Genscript will perform a pseudovirus neutralization assay with the candidate antibody, produce and characterize the humanized antibodies and use its Precise Mutagenesis Library and Fast Screening for Expression, Biophysical-Properties and Affinity platform to carry out affinity maturation and purification of the antibodies.
+The process is expected to take 15 to 18 weeks.

-Monopar Therapeutics Inc., of Wilmette, Ill., said it plans to develop a test to potentially triage COVID-19 patients into those likely vs. unlikely to progress to severe respiratory failure.
-The test will use Monopar’s proprietary monoclonal antibody, ATN-658, to detect soluble urokinase plasminogen activator receptor in COVID-19 patient plasma.
+Monopar Therapeutics Inc., of Wilmette, Ill., disclosed its plan to develop a test to potentially triage COVID-19 patients into those likely vs. unlikely to progress to severe respiratory failure.
+The test would use Monopar’s monoclonal antibody, ATN-658, to detect soluble urokinase plasminogen activator receptor (suPAR) in COVID-19 patient plasma.
+A suPAR test for COVID-19 patients, if successful, could identify those at high risk for severe respiratory failure, facilitating earlier therapeutic interventions or allowing for the staging of patients to an optimal treatment based on their disease characteristics, the company said.